Matador Resources Company [MTDR] – Why is it on the decline. A Focus on Fundamental Analysis?

 Shifting the focus to workforce efficiency, Matador Resources Company [MTDR] earns $3,152,197 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.79 and its Total Asset Turnover is 0.30.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.87 and its Current Ratio is 0.93.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 2.29, which indicates that it is 4.74% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 30.90.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.22, which indicates that it is 4.36% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 23.98.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Matador Resources Company [MTDR] a Reliable Buy?